giridhar7632/micro-bit/README.md

 img: ''
 ---

 Have you ever heard about the popular BBC micro:bit?
 In this workshop we are going to work with BBC micro:bit and create a basis **Flappy Bird Game** using it.
-Check out the final project:point_down:
+Check out the final project.

 ![Final Project]()